 The Drawbacks

 Electronic quirks are the main drawback here, contrasting slightly with the high quality of the hardware.
 The machine emits a loud, piercing beep every time you press a button on the remote, and there is unfortunately no way to mute this, which can be annoying in a quiet house.
 You might also find the power management frustrating; the unit doesn’t fully power down via the remote, leaving a bright standby light on unless you flip the hard switch at the base.
-Additionally, several users have noted that the power cord connection can be a bit loose, so you need to ensure it is seated firmly to prevent it from disconnecting during a vigorous session.
+Additionally, the power cord connection tends to be a bit loose, so you need to ensure it is seated firmly to prevent it from disconnecting during a vigorous session.

 Best For